anonymous-pldi-2022/anonymous-pldi-2022/README.md

     $ make eval

 ## Learning a specific subject
 You can also learn one specific grammar e.g. ints.
-The grammar must be in the fuzzingbook format and must be located in `learn/handwritten`
+The grammar must be in fuzzingbook format and must be located in `learn/handwritten`

-To learn the Decimals grammar, execute
+To learn the Decimals grammar, execute:

     $ cd learn/glade-py/src && python3 glade.py ints

 ## Learning a new subject
 To test a new grammar `mygrammar`, first place your grammar file in `learn/handwritten`.
-The grammar must be stored in the fuzzinbook format.
+The grammar must be stored in fuzzingbook format.

 Next, generate the seed inputs by running the following command:

     $ cd learn/glade-py/src && python3 fuzz.py mygrammar

-This will generate 50 random seed input and save them in a text file `learn/seeds/mygrammar_inputs.txt`
+This will generate 50 random seed input and save them in a text file `learn/seeds/mygrammar_inputs.txt`.
+Redundant seed inputs are automatically removed.

 Then execute the learning algorithm: